Best Combination Lock

 This is yet another incredibly popular locking system and it is quite versatile.
 With that said, it is not necessarily a padlock that you would use to protect some of your most precious valuables.Read more

-Each of the locks that you receive (as this is a pack of two) comes with four different digits.
+Each of these combination locks that you receive (as this is a pack of two) comes with four different digits.
 This means that there is nearly an infinite number of combinations to choose from.

 These padlocks are not exactly heavy-duty but they are designed of steel and zinc alloy.
 While they are weatherproof, the metal utilized is rather thin.